-Local authority led Superfast programmes and the government’s Project Gigabit are investing in areas of market failure i.e. localities where commercial telecoms investment is unlikely to come forward, leaving properties in need of public intervention to secure much needed uplifts in broadband speeds.
+The local authority led Superfast Northamptonshire project and the government's Project Gigabit are investing in broadband infrastructure in areas of market failure i.e. localities where commercial telecoms investment is unlikely to come forward, leaving properties in need of public intervention to secure much needed uplifts in broadband speeds.

 Digital technologies have advanced more rapidly than any innovation in history.
 Early local authority intervention from 2011, with government, to support superfast broadband (≥ 30Mbps) has been crucial for the economy by enabling widespread availability of digital technology which can enhance business performance and efficiency.
 It is also supporting home working, leisure, health care and environmental benefits, and access to learning.
 Digital connectivity needs were brought into sharp focus with the COVID-19 pandemic and outlooks have changed.

 Digital creativity and technology innovation is driving ever increasing consumption of broadband capability and our local ambition recognises that full fibre and gigabit capable technology is crucial for future prosperity – and it's unlikely to end there.

 Locally set broadband coverage targets have been ambitious throughout the Superfast programme and Northamptonshire has consistently performed well in comparison to coverage levels in England overall.
 The Superfast Northamptonshire project and local targets have remained countywide since North and West Northamptonshire Councils were established in March 2021.
 With performance exceeding expectations, new targets are now being considered.